lrknaff/frontend-interview-prep/js.md

      - Tend to be imperative rather than declarative, which reads like a straight-forward set of instructions.
   - **Cons:**
      - Typically depends on shared state
-     - Objects and behaviors are typically tied together on the same entity, which mayb be accessed randomly by any number of functions. ==> *race conditions* and competition for resources
+     - Objects and behaviors are typically tied together on the same entity, which may be accessed randomly by any number of functions. ==> *race conditions* and competition for resources
 * **Functional Programming**
   - Supported by the use of functions as arguments, closures, higher order functions, lambdas
   - Produces programs by composing mathematical functions